Disneyland Paris Tips and Tricks for First Timers (2025)

 You might consider three or four days in the parks if you want to do it all at a relaxed pace—experience all the rides, characters, parades, shopping, etc. Disneyland Park is a beautiful park to explore.

-Although we had three nights on our last trip, I would save money next time with just two nights.
-With a Disney package, you get a ticket for one day more than your stay.
+We usually spend two or three nights at Disney Paris.
+Note that with a Disney package, you get a ticket for one day more than your stay.

 So for a two-night stay, you get a three-day ticket.
-I would pop into the park on arrival evening, have a full day the next day, and then do anything else remaining on my departure day (leaving luggage at the hotel) before moving into Paris that evening.
+Our typical itinerary is to pop into the park on arrival evening, have a full day the next day, and then do anything else remaining on departure day (leaving luggage at the hotel) before moving into Paris that evening.

 We always like to combine Disneyland Paris with a few days in central Paris (see our one day in Paris itinerary).
 If you don’t want to do that, you might prefer to stay longer at Disney.